Hard labels sampled from sparse targets mislead rotation invariant algorithms: Expanded Related works

 \textit{Online regret bounds for logistic loss:} While our work measures the statistical excess risk under an i.i.d.\ data-generating distribution, previous work such as \cite{shamir2020logistic} studies \emph{online regret} for logistic loss.
 Regret evaluates performance on a realized sequence of seen examples and compares loss of the algorithm to that of the best fixed parameter chosen in \textit{hindsight} for that same sequence.

 \textit{Sparse logistic regression:} In the underdetermined regime, \citet{matsumoto2025learning} establish sample-complexity guarantees for sparse logistic regression, providing purely statistical recovery results under sparsity assumptions.
 The authors propose Binary Iterative Hard Thresholding, a non-rotation-invariant, sparsity-enforcing algorithm that achieves optimal sample complexity for sparse binary GLMs.
 Earlier, \citet{ng2004feature} proved lower bounds for rotationally invariant algorithms under deterministic hard labels.
+For more detailed recent treatment in linear regression see \cite{warmuth2021case}.
 To the best of our knowledge, however, a principled analysis of the training dynamics of non-rotationally invariant algorithms, together with a characterization of the resulting statistical advantages for sparse recovery in logistic regression remains open.

 To the best of our knowledge, \citet{pmlr-v272-warmuth25a} is the first work to establish a lower bound for rotationally invariant algorithms in noisy linear regression in the overdetermined regime, demonstrating that even when the sample size $n$ exceeds the ambient dimension $d$, noise can fundamentally mislead rotation-invariant procedures.
 An analogous excess-risk lower bound for logistic regression in the overdetermined setting has remained open; establishing such a result constitutes the first contribution of our work.